 - Fibre to the cabinet (FTTC).
 With this type of connection, a fibre cable runs from your local telephone exchange to a green cabinet on your street.
 Your premises are connected to this cabinet by a standard copper telephone line.

 - Fibre to the premises (FTTP).
+Also known as ‘full fibre’.
 With this type of connection, the fibre cable comes right into your office or building.
 Because fibre cables allow for faster connections than copper, FTTP connections generally offer higher speeds.

 2. ADSL broadband

-ADSL is supplied down the standard copper telephone line that connects your business premises to the local telephone exchange.
+ADSL broadband (Asymmetric Digital Subscriber Line) is supplied down the copper telephone line that connects your business premises to the local telephone exchange.
 Connection speeds can vary considerably with ADSL, depending on how far you are from the local telephone exchange.

 ADSL is adequate for many companies with fewer than 20 employees and offers reasonable value.
-However, given that fibre often only costs £5-£10 more each month, it’s probably the better choice – if it’s available in your area.
+Depending on your area, installation may also be much simpler due to the availability of copper wires.
+However, given that fibre often only costs £5-£10 more each month, it’s probably the better choice.

 Choosing your broadband internet connection

-As you investigate your connection options, you’ll find that business ISP services can differ considerably.
-Answering these questions will help you identify the best:
+As you investigate your connection options, you’ll find that business ISPs can differ considerably in their packages.
+Consider these questions in your search:

-Read your business ISP’s small print carefully.
-Notably, connection speeds can vary depending on the distance between your premises and the local telephone exchange – yet many ISPs only quote the best case speed.
-Cheaper packages also tend to limit how much data you can transfer each month.
+It is always crucial to read your business ISP’s small print carefully.
+Notably, connection speeds can vary depending on the distance between your premises and the local telephone exchange – yet many ISPs will only quote the best case speed.
+Be wary of your budget and how this aligns with your business’ needs, as choosing cheaper packages could limit your services such as monthly data transfers.

 Many business ISPs offer optional extras, like email addresses or inclusive telephone calls.
 While this can save money, be wary of relying on one provider.
-For instance, if one business ISP supplies your telephone and internet connection, a problem could cut you off completely.
+For instance, if one ISP supplies your telephone and internet connection, a problem could cut you off completely.
+It may then be helpful to think ahead by looking at your potential ISP’s customer support system and consider varying packages for internet, telephone, etc.

 Other business internet connection options

-In any case, seek advice from an IT expert – like totality services – if you’re not confident deciding what sort of internet connection to plump for.
+In any case, seek advice from an IT expert – like totality services – if you’re not confident deciding what sort of internet connection to choose.

 Business internet hardware and security

-Finally, remember that the internet can create management issues.
-Make sure your staff understand what they are and aren’t allowed to use the internet connection for, and document this in an IT policy.
+Finally, remember that the internet can sometimes create management issues.
+Make sure your staff understand what they are and aren’t allowed to use the internet connection for.
+It may be helpful to document this in an IT policy to ensure the internet is being used responsibly.